FDDU Frequently Asked Questions

 When resubmitting my DNA sample, do I just send in the part of the kit that had the error (just the DNA sample or just the fingerprints)?

 No. Please submit an entirely new DNA collection kit as if you were collecting from the offender for the first time, with all the parts provided in the kit.
 Otherwise, it will be rejected again.
-This includes the FD-936 form, the DNA collection cards, as well as capturing the fingerprints on the FD-936.
+This includes the FD-936 form and the DNA collection cards, as well as capturing the fingerprints on the FD-936.

 My sample rejection notification says the rejection reason is “No name or unique identifier on DNA sample.”
 What does that mean?